VPN service

 • Data Channel Offload (DCO) with Linux >= 6.14

-• authentication via certificates
+• Authentication with certificates

 Known issues

-• OpenVPN Client bug on IPv6-only systems (#351)
+• configuration inconsistency: OpenVPN Client bug on IPv6-only systems (#351)

-• openvpn3-client doesn’t support connection profiesl (#15)
+• openvpn3-client doesn’t support connection profiles (#15)